-Subsection i.
 If any member of the student body perceives a violation of election regulations, they may submit allegations and evidence to the Chair of the Judicial Board.

-Subsection ii.
 The Chair of the Judicial Board may, at his/her discretion, accept the charges with merit.
-If the Chair decides that a charge has merit, the charges shall be brought to the full Judicial Board.

-Subsection iii.
 If a student wishes to file an inquiry or violation against a candidate or campaign, then they are required to serve as the complainant.